Skip to content

 Advantages of publishing your NPS score:

-• You practise openness and transparency.
+• You practice openness and transparency.

 • It helps reinforce your company’s commitment to existing and prospective customers and employees.